thunderrabbit/barefoot_rob/content/bold-life-brotherhood/about.md

 ## The Jungian Archetypes ##

-Bold Life Brotherhood draws on the energies found in the male Jungian archetypes.
+Bold Life Tribe draws on the energies found in the male Jungian archetypes.
 These are sensible and practical.
 They are universally shared ideas, symbols, and energies.
 When you make an important decision, you exercise careful thought and wisdom (King energy).
 When